-We spent a total of 78 days traveling 1,540 miles through just about every inch of Belize during our little road trip.
+We spent a total of 78 days traveling 1,540 miles through just about every inch of Belize in Central America during our little road trip.
 This is an impressive feat since you can drive from the northernmost point to the southernmost point in this tiny country in just 286 miles.
 Our travels in Belize took us to Belize City, bird watching in the Rio Bravo Conservation Area (just one of the places where we saw tons of the amazing birds in Belize), Ambergris Cay, to Hopkins to look for whale sharks, way out to Turneffe Atoll and all the way down to Punta Gorda.
 We saw Mayan ruins and jaguar sanctuaries, went on cave adventures and enjoyed dive sites from border to border.
-Here’s a short list of top Belize travel tips plus some observations to get you started right.
+Here’s a short list of top Belize travel tips to get you started right.

 - Belize is the size of New Hampshire with the population of Anchorage.

 - The tonic water is lavender colored–except when it’s not.